awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

 In many cases, you don't need to explicitly specify a target for an automation task\.
 For example, say that you're creating an Automation\-type task to update an Amazon Machine Image \(AMI\) for Linux using the `AWS-UpdateLinuxAmi` runbook\.
 When the task runs, the AMI is updated with the latest available Linux distribution packages and Amazon software\.
 New instances created from the AMI already have these updates installed\.
 Because the ID of the AMI to be updated is specified in the input parameters for the runbook, there is no need to specify a target again in the maintenance window task\.

 1. For **Rate control**:
-   + For **Concurrency**, specify either a number or a percentage of instances on which to run the command at the same time\.
+   + For **Concurrency**, specify either a number or a percentage of managed nodes on which to run the command at the same time\.
 **Note**
-If you selected targets by specifying tags applied to managed instances or by specifying AWS resource groups, and you aren't certain how many instances are targeted, then restrict the number of instances that can run the document at the same time by specifying a percentage\.
+If you selected targets by specifying tags applied to managed nodes or by specifying AWS resource groups, and you aren't certain how many managed nodes are targeted, then restrict the number of targets that can run the document at the same time by specifying a percentage\.
-   + For **Error threshold**, specify when to stop running the command on other instances after it fails on either a number or a percentage of instances\.
+   + For **Error threshold**, specify when to stop running the command on other managed nodes after it fails on either a number or a percentage of nodes\.
 For example, if you specify three errors, then Systems Manager stops sending the command when the fourth error is received\.
-Instances still processing the command might also send errors\.
+Managed nodes still processing the command might also send errors\.

-1. In the ** IAM service role** area, choose one of the following options to provide permissions for Systems Manager to run tasks on your target instances:
+1. In the ** IAM service role** area, choose one of the following options to provide permissions for Systems Manager to run tasks on your target nodes:
    +  ** Create and use a service\-linked role for Systems Manager **

      Service\-linked roles provide a secure way to delegate permissions to AWS services because only the linked service can assume a service\-linked role\.
 Additionally, AWS automatically defines and sets the permissions of service\-linked roles, depending on the actions that the linked service performs on your behalf\.